hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under

 \section{Software framework}

+hIPPYlib-MUQ is a Python interface that integrates two open source software libraries, hIPPYlib and MUQ, into a unique software framework, allowing the user to implement state-of-the-art Bayesian inversion algorithms in a seamless way.
+We outline in Figure~\ref{fig:tikz/integration_diagram} the main functionalities of hIPPYlib and MUQ and the integration of their complementary components.

+hIPPYlib, built on FEniCS and PETSc for the discretization and solution of PDEs, provides Python implementations of scalable adjoint-based algorithms for solving large-scale deterministic and linearized Bayesian inverse problems governed by PDEs. hIPPYlib model component provides a collection of libraries by which users can describe the forward PDE, the prior model, and the likelihood model in the FEniCS form language \citep{LoggMardalWells12}. hIPPYlib algorithms component incorporates optimization algorithms, randomized linear algebra, and scalable sampling of Gaussian fields that are required to efficiently solve the deterministic and linearized Bayesian inverse problems.
+The hiPPYlib user manual can be found at \citet{Villa2020}, which includes details on the software installation, documentation, and tutorials.

+MUQ is an easy-to-use software framework for defining and solving uncertainty quantification problems.
+MUQ modeling tools allow users to easily and flexibly construct complicated models, including Bayesian hierarchical models, in a semi-intrusive way that enables efficient gradient and Hessian evaluations.
+MUQ also implements a variety of advanced uncertainty quantification techniques including MCMC sampling methods, surrogate models (e.g., Gaussian processes), and prediction tools (e.g., global sensitivity analysis).
+We refer the reader to \href{http://muq.mit.edu}{muq.mit.edu} for a detailed description of the software with installation instructions and step-by-step tutorials.

-hIPPYlib-MUQ is a Python interface that integrates these two open source software libraries into a unique software framework, allowing the user to implement state-of-the-art Bayesian inversion algorithms in a seamless way.
-In this framework, hIPPYlib is used to define the forward model, the prior, and the likelihood, to compute the maximum a posteriori (MAP) point, and to construct a Gaussian (Laplace) approximation of the posterior distribution based on approximations of the posterior covariance as a low-rank update of the prior~\citep{Bui-ThanhGhattasMartinEtAl13a}.
+We note that a significant synergistic effect can be obtained by making use of complementary aspects of these two software libraries: hIPPYlib outputs such as the gradient and Hessian evaluations and the Laplace approximation, and MUQ's advanced MCMC sampling modules and flexible modeling capabilities.
+In the integrated framework, hIPPYlib is used to define the forward model, the prior, and the likelihood, to compute the maximum a posteriori (MAP) point, and to construct a Laplace approximation of the posterior distribution based on approximations of the posterior covariance as a low-rank update of the prior~\citep{Bui-ThanhGhattasMartinEtAl13a}.